Syyrion/a-pcb-mill/README.md

 This is just a paste printer.
 It doesn't mills pcbs.
 Applying paste is also something you can do by hand with not much effort.
 - https://www.amazon.com/YUNLAIGOTOP-Horizontal-Adjustment-Packaging-Advertising/dp/B0CG181YCH

+# References

+X. C. Wang and H. Y. Zheng, “High quality laser cutting of electronic printed circuit board substrates,” Circuit World, vol. 35, no. 4, pp. 46–55, Nov.
+2009, doi: https://doi.org/10.1108/03056120911002415.

+This research paper from Wang and Zheng, from the Singapore Institute of Manufacturing Technology, explores fabrication of PCBs using different laser cutting settings on a diode laser.
+The paper aimed to explore fabrication that minimized charring, delamination, and the heat affected zone that are often found on laser cut PCBs.

+This paper was useful to compare PCB milling to laser cutting methods.
+Laser cutting appears to be very viable as a process, however it can be difficult to get the settings correct and the required equipment is expensive.

+D. Wise, "PCB Fabrication," *Technology Interface International Journal*, Fall 2007.
+[Online].
+Available: https://tiij.org/issues/issues/fall2007/01_Wise/Wise-PCB%20Fabrication.pdf.
+[Accessed: 30-Sep-2024].

+This is a paper from a Departmental Engineer at the University of New Mexico (UNM).
+It discusses the use of a mill to cut printed circuit boards(PCBs).
+The paper is written somewhat informally, and the references listed are not the most reliable.
+However, most of the information within the paper describes the hands-on process at UNM.

+The paper walks the reader through the process of manufacturing a PCB on a desktop mill, all the way from design to settings up the machine and cutting.
+It discusses common issues and how to effectively set up a FR4 board.

+A. Nae and B. Toma, "Study on Equipment for Manufacturing PCB," *Journal of Petroleum-Gas University of Ploiesti*, vol. 1, pp. 9-15, 2010.
+[Online].
+Available: http://jpgt.upg-ploiesti.ro/wp-content/uploads/2024/02/9_T_1_2010_Nae-Andrei-BT.pdf.
+[Accessed: 30-Sep-2024].

+This is a paper from two researchers at Petroleum and Gas University of Ploiești.
+It discusses the use of stepper motors for creating CNC routers.
+It highlights design principles and details, and different ways in which routers are frequently designed.
+There is also some discussion on electrical design and software controls.

+This is useful as a guide for designing a rigid motion system that can carry a spindle.
+There is good discussion on different design choices such as moving gantry vs bed, as well as different components and how they affect the motion system.

+Y. Crama, O. E. Flippo, J. van de Klundert, and F. C. R. Spieksma, "The assembly of printed circuit boards: A case with multiple machines and multiple board types," *European Journal of Operational Research*, vol. 98, no. 2, pp. 457-472, 1997.
+[Online].
+Available: https://www.sciencedirect.com/science/article/pii/S0377221796002287.
+[Accessed: 30-Sep-2024].

+This paper by Crama et al. Optimizes the process of placing components onto a PCB in a production line.

+This paper was not very useful to this project; while it provided some insight into PCB assembly, it was highly focused on a factory setting rather than a custom production/hobbyist environment.

+‌ "Principles of Mechanical Design," MIT Center for Bits and Atoms, 2021.
+[Online].
+Available: https://fab.cba.mit.edu/classes/865.21/topics/mechanical_design/index.html.
+[Accessed: 01-Oct-2024].

+A guide from MIT on mechanical design principles for building rigid and precise systems.
+It discusses important concepts such as stiffness, backlash, pretension, and more.

+This is a useful reference for any potential designs in the future.
+It outlines many important fundamental concepts, both theoretically as well as physical design choices.

+K. K. Tan, T. H. Lee, and S. Huang, *Precision Motion Control: Design and Implementation*, 2nd ed.
+London, UK: Springer-Verlag, 2008.
+Available: DOI: 10.1007/978-1-84800-021-6

+This is a textbook on motion control systems.
+It covers everything from actuators to gantry designs, to control systems, and more.

+It is very useful as an in depth guide to designing a motion system.
+While it is a bit old, many of the fundamental concepts are still applicable.